Austin Slater Player Props: Giants vs. Mets

-On Saturday, Austin Slater (.357 batting average in his past 10 games, with a home run, two walks and two RBI) and the San Francisco Giants face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 4:10 PM ET.
+The San Francisco Giants, including Austin Slater (.357 on-base percentage in past 10 games, 51 points below season-long percentage), battle starting pitcher David Peterson and the New York Mets at Citi Field, Sunday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-2) against the Mets.

 Austin Slater Game Info & Props vs. the Mets